DeanShaked/factor-interface-v1/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Uniswap interface! 🦄
+Thank you for your interest in contributing to the Factor interface!

 # Development